allynt/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 The `modeldb` object defined in the `driver` component provides the ability to store all of the above data structures.
 A list of the main data structures declared in `modeldb` is given here.
-For more details on how to use these data structures see the :ref:`modeldb <section modeldb>` documentation.
+For more details on how to use these data structures see the :ref:`modeldb <modeldb>` documentation.

  - **field**: an object that can store fields and field collections.
 A field or field collection can be accessed from `field` by name.